gbtami/pychess-variants/static/docs/synochess.md

 **Queenslayer**

 This is an extremely deadly tactic that may end in an inevitable loss for white if not caught.
 The situation is where a chariot has an open file (which it already starts with), and the cannon has an open path to the first rank square (b1 or g1).
-That square may or not contain a knight, but if it's empty, the knight cannot cover it for this to work.
+That square may or may not contain a knight, but if it's empty, the knight cannot cover it for this to work.

 ![Queenslayer](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Queenslayer.png)